mfey/units2/README.md

 There's a **tutorial** to help get started with the library, and some example code in `spice.clj`.
 Also, some effort was put into writing readable, well-commented code, so please read the Marginalia (html) output in `docs/`!

+## Etymology of *Unit*

+No Clojure library is complete without a bit of etymology (https://xkcd.com/1012/).

+Alteration of *unity*, from Old French *unite* ("uniqueness, oneness", c.
+1200), from the Latin *unitas* (cf. below), itself derived from *unus* ("one"). *Unit* was popularized by the English translation of Euclid's Elements (1570), to express the Greek *monos* ("unique, solitary").
+Extended sense of "a quantity adopted as a standard of measure" is from 1738.

+Originally *unitas*, *unitatis*, (f), "oneness, sameness, agreement".
+More explicitly:

+1. quality of that which has no parts, or forms a whole out of parts
+2. quantity considered as an elementary piece for constructing all others
+3. quantity chosen as a term of comparison, to evaluate others of the same sort
+4. conformity of sentiment, accord, harmony

+<iframe name="ngram_chart" src="https://books.google.com/ngrams/interactive_chart?content=unit%2Cmeasure%2Cquantity&year_start=1720&year_end=2008&corpus=15&smoothing=3&share=&direct_url=t1%3B%2Cunit%3B%2Cc0%3B.t1%3B%2Cmeasure%3B%2Cc0%3B.t1%3B%2Cquantity%3B%2Cc0" width=900 height=500 marginwidth=0 marginheight=0 hspace=0 vspace=0 frameborder=0 scrolling=no></iframe>

 ## Roadmap / TODO

 Elements marked `(*)` are incomplete.